What is dementia?

 Starting a conversation about driving

-It can be hard to talk about driving with someone who has dementia, as they might see it as their right, and certainly a habit.
-They might see the loss of the ability to drive as a very big loss.
+It can be hard to talk about driving with someone who has dementia, as they might see it as their right or as something they can do automatically.
+They might see their inability to drive as a very big loss and a decrease in their independence.

 - Discuss their driving habits, so you can find other transport options to keep them active and socially connected.

-- Explain how dementia affects them – while their driving record may be safe, this won’t always be the case.
+- Explain how dementia affects them — while their driving record may be safe, this will not always be the case.

 - Talk finances — no more paying for registration, insurance and petrol.